DataDog/dd-agent-comp-experiments/doc/defining.md

 As an `fx` constructor, it can also take an `fx.Lifetime` argument and set up OnStart or OnStop hooks.

 The constructor can return either `Component`, if it is infallible, or `(Component, error)`, if it could fail.
-An returned error will crash the agent at startup with a suitable message.
+In the second form, a non-nil error will crash the agent at startup with a message containing the error.
-In fact, it is possible to return multiple values, and this is useful for registrations and subscriptions, as described in [conventions](./conventions.md).
+It is possible, and often necessary, to return multiple values.
+This is useful for registrations and subscriptions, as described in [conventions](./conventions.md).
 If the list of return values grows unwieldy, `fx.Out` can be used to create an output struct.

 The constructor may call methods on other components, as long as the called method's documentation indicates it is OK.